ncdev2015/ktor-first-app/README.md

 - Intellij IDEA

 # how to run
-Open Intellij IDEA and select the folder to open, then click on green flag button (debug or run)
+Open Intellij IDEA and select the project folder to open, then click on green flag button (debug or run)